Net Worth

 Beginning in 2001, Maria earned just $700 from her first professional tournament, an ITF/USTA event held in Florida.
 This was the only event she entered that year.
 In 2002, she gradually increased her activity, appearing in several additional ITF tournaments, winning three of them.
 The prize pools for these events were relatively low, and Sharapova won a total of $23,100 in prize money that year.

-Stepping up her game in 2003, Sharapova competed in all four major Grand Slam tournaments, which helped her increase her annual winnings to roughly $222,000.
-However, 2004 would be her breakout year, as she skipped the $1 million bracket entirely and earned a total of $2.5 million.
+In 2003, stepping up her game, Sharapova competed in all four Grand Slam tournaments, which helped her increase her annual earnings to roughly $222,000.
+However, 2004 would be her breakout year, as she skipped the $1 million bracket entirely and earned $2.5 million.
 This year was special for Sharapova, as she beat Serena Williams twice, once in the final of Wimbledon, earning $888,211, and again at the WTA Tour finals, earning a flat $1 million.

 2005 – 2008 Earnings

 Following her breakout year, in which she bested Serena, Maria continued to earn at least seven figures per year in prize money.
-She earned $1.92 million in 2005, and similar cases occurred in 2007 and 2008, with $1.76 million and $1.94 million, respectively.
+She earned $1.92 million in 2005; similar amounts were earned in 2007 and 2008, at $1.76 million and $1.94 million, respectively.

-However, during this period, her most lucrative year of competition was 2006, when she earned a total of $3.8 million in winnings.
-Examining the numbers, the bulk of this figure was earned when she defeated Justine Henin to win the US Open, earning her $1.61 million.
+However, during this period, her most lucrative year of competition was 2006, when she earned $3.8 million in winnings.
+Examining the numbers, the bulk of this figure came from her victory over Justine Henin at the US Open, which paid her $1.61 million.
 Her other significant paydays that year included:

 - Pacific Life Open – $332,000 (winner)

-- NASDAQ-100 Open – $266,675 (runner up)
+- NASDAQ-100 Open – $266,675 (runner-up)

 - Sony Ericsson Championships – $250,000 (semi-finalist)